 The project worked on developing a public information tool for data sharing with synchronization capacities among key technical services, including the Prime Minister’s office, meteorological, hydrological, food security, humanitarian and civil protection services.
 The instrument addresses the management of information on hazard, exposure and vulnerability, as well as the development of an emergency response decision support tool.

 A final mission to Niger in May 2017 presented the EWS platform (http://risques-niger.org) to several Ministry bodies and national institutions.
 It was concluded that:

 - the sharing of data between national institutions through the EWS had started (and provided a good basis for the related CREWS Initiative project in Niger);

 - a clarification of the roles of General Directorate for Civil Protection in Niger and other national bodies with regards to the EWS has been achieved.
 A final report was completed in June 2017, providing detailed information about progress to date and recommendations for follow-up.

 Partnerships and Coordination

-In addition, various Government Departments (hydrology, meteorology, civil protection, humanitarian response, food security, social protection, urban development, geographic institute, etc.), EU, WFP, FAO, UNDP, WB, were partners in the project.
+In addition, various Government Departments (hydrology, meteorology, civil protection, humanitarian response, food security, social protection, urban development, geographic institute, etc.), WFP and FAO were partners in the project.

 - Early warning systems and communication on DRR